eraofchaos/eraofchaos.github.io/units/Paladin.md

 ---
 title: "Paladin"
 permalink: /units/Paladin/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Paladin.
+Paladin Units.
+Supreme Paladin.
 Era of Chaos Paladin is the main backer of Castle Faction.
 He is good at motivating units to release their potential abilities."
 unitID: 108
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Paladin"
 toc: true